 Winner: Brittany Harris, Civil Engineering, University of Bristol

 Brittany’s interest in engineering spread from a love of science, art, travel and charity development work.
-In her first year she was involved in EWB and she is now Vice President of EWB Bristol and runs a branch partnership with FRANK Water.
+In her first year she was involved in EWB and she then became the vice president of EWB Bristol and ran a branch partnership with FRANK Water.

-To expand her studies she applied for the Royal Academy of Engineering’s Leadership Award and was successful, she is now using this to pursue travel and languages to develop a better understanding of different cultures and the potential of globalisation.
+To expand her studies she applied for the Royal Academy of Engineering’s Leadership Award and was successful, which she used to pursue travel and languages to develop a better understanding of different cultures and the potential of globalisation.